matiasenrigue/SQLServer_DB_Python_Builder/README.md

 # SQL Server DB Python Builder

-> **With This Project, I Accelerated Database Migration and Reduced the Allocated Project Time by 86% for a Leading Spanish University**
+> **With This Project, I Accelerated Database re-building and Reduced the Allocated Project Time by 86% for a Highly Prestigious Spanish University**

 - *Time measured in weeks*